API reference¶

 await Band.create_index([Band.name])

-- classmethod create_table(if_not_exists=False, only_default_columns=False) Create ¶
+- classmethod create_table(if_not_exists=False, only_default_columns=False, auto_create_schema: bool = True) Create ¶

 Create table, along with all columns.